Hagon Beck

-Hagon Beck is a minor watercourse which rises in the north of the English county of Norfolk.
+Hagon Beck is a minor watercourse.
+The beck rises in the north of the English county of Norfolk.
 It falls into Great Lake in Gunton Park, which in turn feeds Suffield Beck.
 Suffield Beck is a tributary of Blackwater Beck which in turn joins the River Bure.
 Its spring is a little north of the North Norfolk village of Roughton.
 There were two watermills on the beck.
 The first was located at Gunton, and the second is a sawmill in Suffield Park.

 Gunton Watermill

 The Domesday Book of 1068 records a watermill on Hagon Beck at Gunton that continued working right through the medieval period.
 The estate on which the mill stood was sold in 1676, and by then the mill had ceased to work, although a map that was provided in the sale particulars showed that the millpond still remained.
 The millpond was still shown on the Ordnance Survey map of 1838, although, by the time this map was published, Hagon Beck had been dammed to form the lake known as Great Water to the north of the mill.
 It is likely that it was the damming of the beck that caused the demise of Gunton Watermill.
 Great Water was created to feed Gunton Park Sawmill.